dyyle02/AIP/Assignment 5/README.md

             np[i] = (0, 0, 0)
             np.write()
 ```
 This is the code to start the claw machine and to reset it.
 By clicking the blue button, the LED will turn white and will print "start" which is communicated to Protopie to change the opacity of the start screen into the game.
-The reset button will change all the variables back to their inital value.
+The reset button will change all the variables back to their initial value.

 ``` Python